Offer your time, skills, and presence in service of evolution.

-Service is one way the teachings become real.
+Dr. Jan teaches service as part of evolution.
 It asks for attention, humility, patience, and love in practical form.

 Support the JCF communications team with social media content, website updates, photography and videography at events, newsletter production, and graphic design.
 This role is ideal for creative professionals who want to contribute their skills to a cause they believe in.